ChristineAnne-Adhiambo/Amanyi-Dashboard/README.md

 ## Aqua'manyi

-Aqua’manyi product focuses on water quality in lakes through data-driven solutions.
-We aim to optimize resource usage, enhance decision-making, and contribute to a aquatic life.
+This project focuses on developing a dashboard using Next.js for water quality in lakes through data-driven solutions.
+It’s aim is to optimize resource usage, enhance decision-making, and contribute to aquatic life.

 ## Getting Started
-These instructions will guide you through setting up the Aqua'manyi informational website on your local machine.
+These instructions will guide you through setting up the Aqua'manyi local machine.

 ### Pre requisites
 Before you begin, make sure you have the following installed:
 - Node.js